 Dogs are known for being very social animals — they love being close to their owners.
 In fact, dogs are considered a part of the family’s daily life.
-Thus, your crate must give your pooch a positive experience instead of traumatic, negative one.
+Thus, your crate must give your pooch a positive experience instead of a traumatic, negative one.

 Considering these facts, the best place to put your preferred dog crate in should be in an area that is considered busy.
 This area will help your dog feel the vibe of the household, and it will make him or her feel like a real member of the family.

 Maybe you have had a dog for a while and believe a crate will be more beneficial, or maybe you are still crate-training your new puppy.
 Maybe you are training your dog to feel comfortable with the crate, or maybe you just want your dog to relax in there.
 Whatever it is, the best choice is always in a busy area in or near the home.
 This will enable your dog to see all the activities going on in the household.
-It will make him or her feel included in the family.
+It will make them feel included in the family.
 Hiding the crate away in a basement or laundry room, for instance, is completely unfair, as your dog will be excluded from all activities carried out in the home.

 The precise location for placing your dog crate varies from one house to another.
 For some, it can be in the living room, and for others, it can be in the kitchen or any other busy place.
 Make sure your dog crate is located in a place where activities in the house are visible.

 If you are caring for a puppy, your bedroom is an ideal location.
 Your bedroom will certainly give your baby that warm, inclusive feeling.
-Being newly adopted, or being taken away from his litter, shelter, or foster home will create a vacuum that needs to be filled.
+Being newly adopted, or being taken away from their litter, shelter, or foster home will create a vacuum that needs to be filled.
 At the very least, move the crate to your bedroom at night.
 A puppy sleeping in another room will feel insecure, stressed, and even abandoned.
 If you don’t want to move the crate from the bedroom to the living room or kitchen every day, getting a second crate is not a bad idea.

-When choosing the location for your dog crate, ensure that it is far away from the fireplace or radiator — you don’t want your dog’s blankets getting caught on fire by accident.
+- When choosing the location for your dog crate, ensure that it is far away from the fireplace or radiator — you don’t want your dog’s blankets getting caught on fire by accident.